Graduation and Beyond

 - Apply for Graduation and the Commencement Ceremony.
 Please see the following pages for more information on applying for graduation.
 Undergraduates or Graduate students.

-- The 60-day grace period.
-After graduation, students are allowed a 60-day grace period in which they can apply for OPT, get accepted to a new school and transfer your I-20 to that school, get accepted to start a new educational level at NDSU, or depart the United States.
+- The 60-day grace period for F-1 students.
+After graduation, F-1 students are allowed a 60-day grace period in which they can apply for OPT, get accepted to a new school and transfer your I-20 to that school, get accepted to start a new educational level at NDSU, or depart the United States.